 Another requirement for obtaining a CDL involves being physically capable.
 A doctor's exam is required to ensure that a driver does not have a medical condition that will cause, contribute to, or increase the chances of a truck accident.
 These medical exams are not always thorough enough: the paperwork can be forged, clinics may accept bribes, and some drivers lie to obtain medical clearance.
 In fact, in September of this year, a former chiropractor in Albuquerque was arrested for selling fraudulent medical cards to unqualified truck drivers in New Mexico who were attempting to obtain CDLs.
 The chiropractor, 74 year-old Paul Bateman, has been charged with three counts of fraud and 609 counts of forgery: investigators say he sold cards to at least that many drivers.

 The good news about semi-truck accidents in Missouri...

 Over the past decade, efforts to reduce CDL fraud and other safety changes have helped reduce the number of commercial truck accidents.
 In Missouri, in 2005, there were 180 fatal truck accidents and 3,608 truck accidents that resulted in injuries.
 In 2012, there were 104 fatal truck accidents and 2,129 crashes that resulted in injuries.

 There is more work to be done.
 As long as there are companies that fail to check safety history or conduct background checks, unsafe drivers will continue to be on the road and continue to cause truck accidents.
 If you or a loved one has been injured in an accident involving a semi-truck or other large commercial vehicle, please contact our office to find out if we can help.
-Call us toll-free at 1-888-777-AUTO.
-Attorney meetings by appointment only
+Call us at (888) 287-1046.
+Attorney meetings by appointment only.